amygorgon/didtyronzil/docs/security-privacy.md

 # Security & privacy considerations

-TyronZIL DIDs operate on Zilliqa, a public blockchain platform that implements PBFT (practical byzantine fault tolerance) as the consensus protocol, as explained in the [Zilliqa's whitepaper](https://docs.zilliqa.com/whitepaper.pdf).
+Tyron DIDs operate on Zilliqa, a public blockchain platform that implements PBFT (practical byzantine fault tolerance) as the consensus protocol, as explained in the [Zilliqa's whitepaper](https://docs.zilliqa.com/whitepaper.pdf).
 Given the 'public' nature of the network, Tyron anticipates that messages could be read, or corrupted in case of chain-reorganization.
 However, as long as there is no 51% attack the ledger's immutability, on which DIDs rely on, remains uncompromised.

-The tyronZIL DID Client currently interacts with Zilliqa nodes hosted by Zilliqa Research Pte.
-Ltd. as can be seen in the [open-source code](https://github.com/julio-cabdu/tyronzil-js).
+The tyronzil SSI client currently interacts with Zilliqa nodes hosted by Zilliqa Research Pte.
+Ltd. as can be seen in the [open-source code](https://github.com/tralcanx/tyronzil).
 It is also possible to submit transactions to any other node.

-To interact with the user's [DID smart contract](./smart-contracts/didc.md), the client MUST submit a blockchain transaction.
+To interact with the user's [DID smart contract](./smart-contracts/DID.tyron.md), the client MUST submit a blockchain transaction.
 All Zilliqa transactions require an increasing nonce, mitigating this way replay attacks.
 The user can check their DID smart contract on, e.g. [Devex](https://devex.zilliqa.com/?network=https%3A%2F%2Fapi.zilliqa.com) to confirm that their operation did not get delayed.
 Furthermore, timestamps are supported and coded into the DID contract.

 ### Smart contract security